Cross-Modal Causal Intervention for Medical Report Generation: Introduction

-Motivated by the effectiveness of causal inference in deconfounding the cross-modal bias, we propose a lightweight cross-modal causal intervention framework for MRG without the observable confounders assumption, named Visual-Linguistic Causal Intervention (\textbf{VLCI}), to mitigate the visual and linguistic data biases.
-Specifically, we propose Prefix Language Modeling (PLM) and degradation-aware Masked Image Modeling (MIM) for cross-modal pre-training.
-To mitigate the visual and linguistic biases, we propose the visual deconfounding module (\textbf{VDM}) and linguistic deconfounding module (\textbf{LDM}) based on the causal front-door intervention paradigm.
-In VDM, the visual mediator is constructed by local detail information (e.g., lung texture) and global contour (e.g., lung contour) from medical images, to disentangle the visual features.
+\red{Motivated by the characteristic multi-modal radiological data and effectiveness of causal inference in deconfounding the cross-modal bias, we introduce a Cross-Modal Causal Representation Learning (CMCRL) framework for RRG.
+This framework includes a pre-training model specifically designed for radiological data, termed Radiological Cross-modal Alignment and Reconstruction Enhanced (RadCARE), and a lightweight cross-modal causal intervention model without requiring an observable bias assumption, named Visual-Linguistic Causal Intervention (VLCI), to mitigate biases in visual and linguistic data.
+Our RadCARE framework introduces a degradation-aware masked image restoration strategy that reconstructs high-resolution patches from degraded inputs, explicitly mitigating detail loss while preserving anatomical coherence.
+This is coupled with a multi-way architecture enabling four adaptive training strategies, including postfix text generation via prefix text or multi-modal data, and masked image restoration via degraded images or combined with complete text.
+Our VLCI framework contains the visual deconfounding module (\textbf{VDM}) and linguistic deconfounding module (\textbf{LDM}) based on the causal front-door intervention paradigm.
+In VDM, the visual mediator is constructed by local detail information (e.g., lung texture) and global contour (e.g., lung contour) from radiology images, to disentangle the visual features.
 The linguistic confounders can be eliminated by the LDM, which estimates the change in the probability of word embedding caused by visual details and linguistic context.
-In summary, our main contributions are listed as follows:
+In summary, our main contributions are listed as follows}: